AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md

 * The Staffing tab (when scheduling resources for a single project).
 * The Working On tab (when scheduling resources for a team).

-The information displayed in the Unassigned area at the top of the scheduling timeline differs depending on the area of Workfront where you are using resource scheduling (either from the Scheduling tab(when scheduling resources for multiple projects), the Staffing tab (when scheduling resources for a single project), or theWorking On tab (when scheduling resources for a team).
+The information displayed in the Unassigned area at the top of the scheduling timeline differs depending on the area of Workfront where you are using resource scheduling (either from the Scheduling tab (when scheduling resources for multiple projects), the Staffing tab (when scheduling resources for a single project), or the Working On tab (when scheduling resources for a team).
 For more information, see the section [Functionality available in the Scheduling area](../../resource-mgmt/resource-scheduling/overview-scheduling-areas.md#functionality-available-in-the-scheduling-area) in the article [Overview of the Scheduling areas](../../resource-mgmt/resource-scheduling/overview-scheduling-areas.md).

 Depending on the area of Workfront where you are viewing the scheduling timeline, only some users might be eligible to be assigned work.
 For more information, see [Overview of the Scheduling areas](../../resource-mgmt/resource-scheduling/overview-scheduling-areas.md).